isubasinghe/isub-blog/pages/blog/why-not-oop.md

 This may be surprising given that I have wrote quite a bit on how OOP is awful and you should never use it.
 I don't think OOP necessarily forces bad code, I simply think that the current popular implementations of OOP are bad.
-In my opinion something like Smalltalk is still better in some ways than Java/C#, in fact the inventor of OOP, Alan Kay stated that the big idea with OOP is message passing, something both languages don't really focus on.
+In my opinion something like Smalltalk is still better in some ways than Java/C#, ~~~in fact the inventor of OOP, Alan Kay stated that the big idea with OOP is message passing,~~~(Hillel Wayne refutes that Kay made this claim) something both languages don't really focus on.

 Besides this, I don't believe that there can't exist an OOP language that avoids some of the issues that I have talked about above.
 I personally think a more